Formal category theory in augmented virtual double categories: Yoneda morphisms

 Using the notion of (weak) left Kan extension, we start by defining the notion of (weak) density as one of the three equivalent conditions below.
 For augmented virtual double categories $\K$ satisfying the assumptions of \propref{pointwise left Kan extensions along companions} condition~(c) below coincides with the original $2$"/categorical notion of density, given in Section~3 of \cite{Street74a}, when applied to the vertical $2$"/category $V(\K)$; in particular density in $\enProf{(\Set, \Set')}$ (\augexref{2.6}) recovers the classical notion of density for functors (see e.g.\ Section~X.6 of \cite{MacLane98}).
 Similarly it follows from \exref{enriched left Kan extension} that, when considered in the unital virtual equipment $\enProf\V$ of $\V$"/profunctors, condition~(c) below coincides with the classical notion of density for enriched functors; see e.g.\ Section 5.1 of \cite{Kelly82}. \begin{lemma} For a morphism $\map fAM$ the following conditions are equivalent: \begin{enumerate}[label=\textup{(\alph*)}] \item if a cell $\eta$, as on the left below, is cartesian then it is (weakly) left Kan (\defsref{weak left Kan extension}{left Kan extension}); \item if a cell $\eta$ as below is cartesian then it is pointwise (weakly) left Kan (\defref{pointwise left Kan extension}). \end{enumerate} If the companion $\hmap{f_*}AM$ exists then the following condition is equivalent too: \begin{enumerate} \item[\textup{(c)}] the cartesian cell defining $f_*$ on the right below is pointwise (weakly) left Kan. \end{enumerate}

-\end{lemma} We call $f$ \emph{(weakly) dense} if the equivalent conditions above are satisfied.
-Notice that the notions of weak density and density coincide in augmented virtual double categories that satisfy the assumptions of \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions}, as do the notions of weak Yoneda morphism and Yoneda morphism below. \begin{proof} (b) $\Rightarrow$ (a) is clear.
+\end{lemma} \begin{definition} A morphism $\map fAM$ is \emph{(weakly) dense} if the equivalent conditions above are satisfied. \end{definition} Notice that the notions of weak density and density coincide in augmented virtual double categories that satisfy the assumptions of \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions}, as do the notions of weak Yoneda morphism and Yoneda morphism below. \begin{proof}[of \lemref{density lemma}] (b) $\Rightarrow$ (a) is clear.
 For the converse assume that (a) holds: we have to show that any composite as on the left"/hand side below is (weakly) left Kan.
-Since $\eta$ is cartesian the composite is cartesian too by the pasting lemma (\auglemref{4.15}), so that it is (weakly) left Kan by (a).
+Since $\eta$ is cartesian the composite is cartesian too by the pasting lemma (\lemref{pasting lemma for cartesian cells}), so that it is (weakly) left Kan by (a).

 (b) $\Rightarrow$ (c) is clear.
 For the converse consider a cartesian cell $\eta$ as on the right above and let $\eta'$ be its factorisation as shown; $\eta'$ is cartesian because $\eta$ is so, by the pasting lemma.
 Assuming (c) it follows from \lemref{restrictions of pointwise left Kan extensions} that $\eta$ is pointwise (weakly) left Kan. \end{proof}